 - .
 1/4 cup (18g) unsweetened coconut, shredded

 - .
 1/4 cup (35g) roasted nuts, crushed

 - .
-COMBINING MIXES: Again with the electric mixer on low speed, add a small portion of the prepared dry mix and combine well.
+Combining mixes: Again with the electric mixer on low speed, add a small portion of the prepared dry mix and combine well.
 Afterwards, do the same by adding a small quantity of the milk.
 Keep repeating this alternation until both parts are fully used.
 Refrigerate the dough for a minimum of 2 hours...overnight is best.

 - .
-ASSEMBLY and COATINGS: Prepare one cookie sheet at the time.
-Use a very small #60 size ice-cream scoop OR two teaspoons to drop a tablespoons worth of chocolate batter onto a temporary platter (dusted with icing sugar) before coating them completely.
+Assembly with COATINGS: Prepare one cookie sheet at the time.
+Use a mini (#60) size melon ball scoop OR teaspoons to drop a heaping tablespoon worth of chocolate batter onto a temporary platter (dusted with icing sugar) before coating them completely.
 You can either coat all cookies just in the white icing sugar OR have fun with it and put a colored spring in their step: In 3 small-medium shallow bowls, place 1/4 cup (33g) of the icing sugar into each.
 Add a few drops of food coloring for at least two color choices until you realize the desired tinted depth.
 The remaining bowl could hold either shredded coconut or roasted nuts.
 Place each piece into the bowl and roll around until fully coated and excess shaken off.
-Place the 20 generously coated balls on the first parchment, pre-lined, baking sheet.
+Place the 20 generously coated balls on the first baking sheet.

 - .
 STORING: Store into an airtight metal container for up to a month.
 These cookies can also successfully be packaged into their baking parchment paper and slipped into a few freezer plastic bags for up to 3 months.
 When you take them out of the freezer, they'll thaw quickly at room temperature.
 Tip: I personally like to slip them into my small oven on extremely low heat for a few minutes.